dortania/OpenCore-Install-Guide/prerequisites.md

 # Getting started with OpenCore

-Before we can jump head first into making an OpeCore based system, we need to go over a few things.
+Before we can jump head first into making an OpenCore based system, we need to go over a few things.

 ## Prerequisites